RadwanHegazy/pythonwebui/README.md

 ---
 # Use Screens
-### You Can build a full page with custom attributes and elements using only 3 line of code !
+### You Can build a full page with custom attributes and elements using only 4 lines of code !

 ```python
 from pythonwebui.screens.root import RootScreen